 Her research interests focus on the intersection of education policy and school improvement with particular emphases on school organization and education leadership.
 She is the principal investigator of the Gate’s Foundation Project, The Study of Principal Use of Teacher Effectiveness Data for Talent Management Decisions.
 Her areas of focus include principal and central/home office data use for evaluation, and for principal and teacher support and professional development.

-Associate Professor of Public Policy and Education, Director of the Master of Public Policy (MPP) Program, Peabody College of Education and Human Development, Vanderbilt University
+Associate Professor of Public Policy and Education, Peabody College of Education and Human Development, Vanderbilt University; Faculty Director, Tennessee Education Research Alliance

 Jason A. Grissom studies the policy, politics, and governance dimensions of K-12 education.
 He is particularly interested in identifying the impacts of school and district leaders on teacher and student outcomes.
 His focus areas in this work include teacher assignment and central office supports for principal data use.